COVID-19 Updates: Taking steps to return to normal.

 If you have resolved your claim before the hearing, there are a couple of options:

-- The applicant may withdraw their application by sending the Residential Tenancy Dispute Resolution Service (RTDRS) a Notice of Withdrawal (PDF, 105 KB) form.
+- The applicant may withdraw their application by sending the RTDRS a Notice of Withdrawal (PDF, 105 KB) form.
 You should also advise the respondent that you have done this.

 - The applicant can choose to continue the process.
 The applicant and respondent may attend the hearing and tell the Tenancy Dispute Officer at the beginning of the hearing that they have resolved the dispute.